Even though winter is here and plants are dormant they still need winter watering in our high desert climate.

 Hybrid Tea, Grandiflora, and other grafted roses need more winter protection than other varieties.
 Prune back long canes in November to protect them from snow damage, or wait until mid-April and leave the rose hips for winter interest.
 Remove debris from the base of the roses, and use a rose collar to hold soil, compost, straw or bark over the rose crown.
 We carry rose collars, which can be reused year after year.
 In the spring, the collars can also be used to protect starter tomatoes.

-February and March are excellent times to get a head start on your garden!
+The winter months are an excellent time to get a head start on your garden!
 Seeds are a wonderful and cost-effective way to try new varieties of vegetables.

 After choosing your seeds, be sure to follow specific starting instructions.
 Provide a draft-free 65-75 degree area, and a sunny window or full-spectrum grow light to get seedlings off to a great start.
 A special seed starting heating pad can help regulate temperatures and give your seedling the warm soil they love.